DaithiShan/spaceambush/README.md

 - When the game loses focus (e.g. when the player clicks on another browsing tab or switches apps), it pauses to prevent a frustrating end to the game.

 **8. Audio**

-The Web Audio API (via HowlerJS) provides reliable, lag-free sound effects on all devices.

 **9. Minigame Marketing**